 This motherboard is mainly configured in firmware, which simplifies configuration.
-There are no User-adjustable configuration settings.
-The board design uses standard jumper switches.
-The motherboard has one jumper BIOS-related jumper.
+There are also a few hardware settings.
+The hardware settings are configured using standard jumper switches.
+The motherboard has five jumper switches.
+The first section is about the two BIOS-related jumpers and the second about the three hardware configuration jumpers.

-BIOS-Related Jumper
+BIOS-Related Jumpers

-Jumper JP7: Clear CMOS Memory
+Jumper JP6: Clear CMOS Memory

-Although JP7 is a jumper switch, it is not for hardware configuration.
+JP6 is a jumper switch, but it does not set a hardware configuration setting.
 The BIOS CMOS Setup Utility creates a system configuration record that is stored in CMOS memory in the real-time clock chip.
 If the configuration record data becomes corrupted or is destroyed, or if the CMOS Setup Utility settings are changed to an unusable configuration, the motherboard may not run properly or at all.
+JP6 provides a means to delete the configuration data stored in CMOS memory and reset the configuration to the CMOS Setup Utility's Optimized Defaults.